korewireless/OmniCore-C-Device-SDK/doc/porting_guide.md

 # Introduction

-To run the Google Cloud IoT Device SDK for Embedded C on new platforms, first read the [Building](#building) section to adapt the `make` environment to your toolchain.
+To run the Omnicore IoT Device SDK for Embedded C on new platforms, first read the [Building](#building) section to adapt the `make` environment to your toolchain.
 Then, review the [Porting](#porting) section to customize the Board Support Package (BSP) for the target device.

 ## Before you begin
-Before you port the Device SDK to a new platform, review the `README.md` in the root directory of this repository and be familar with the [default build process](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c#building).
+Before you port the Device SDK to a new platform, review the `README.md` in the root directory of this repository and be familar with the [default build process](https://github.com/korewireless/Omnicore-C-Device-SDK#building).

 ## Audience and scope
-This document is for embedded device developers who want to run the [Device SDK](https://github.com/googlecloudplatform/iot-device-sdk-embedded-c) on their custom device.
+This document is for embedded device developers who want to run the [Device SDK](https://github.com/korewireless/Omnicore-C-Device-SDK) on their custom device.

 This document provides details of the Device SDK's build steps, build configuration flags, and the location of the functions needed to port the SDK to new platforms.